 The design of the 10-shilling note remained the same from the introduction of the note in the Bank of England from 1928 until 1961.
 The design featured below was signed by Sir John Bradbury and was initially released with a red-brown colour scheme and dimensions of 136mm x 78mm.
 This initial design is known as the Series A first issue.

 The colour scheme was altered in an emergency wartime issue in 1940 during World War Two to mauve and grey, but the design and dimensions remained the same.
 At this time a metallic feature was added to the notes to reduce counterfeiting activity.

 This metallic safety feature was not included in 10-shilling notes produced immediately after World War Two but shortly returned in those issued from October 1948 onwards.

 The Series A second and third issues were both brought into circulation in 1948 following the war and brought the return to the original red and brown colour scheme.

 All of the series A notes including the first issue ceased to be legal tender in October 1962, when a Series C version was introduced featuring a design of Queen Elizabeth II on the front.
-The new Series C 10 shilling notes had new dimensions of 140mm by 67mm and were the first 10 shilling notes to features portraits.
+The new Series C 10-shilling notes had new dimensions of 140mm by 67mm and were the first 10-shilling notes to feature portraits.

-The 10 shilling note ceased to be legal tender on the 20th November 1970 and was withdrawn from circulation, as a result of the 50p coin being introduced in 1969.
+The 10-shilling note ceased to be legal tender on the 20th of November 1970 and was withdrawn from circulation, as a result of the 50p coin being introduced in 1969 prior to decimalisation.